 City Crews Preparing for Potential Winter Storm

-With a special weather statement issued by Environment Canada calling for rain, snow and possible ice pellets, City crews are preparing area roads.
+With a special weather statement issued by Environment Canada calling for 10 to 25 cm of snow, strong winds and the possibility of freezing rain, City crews are ready for this year’s first major snowfall.

 Weather conditions are closely monitored by municipal staff around-the-clock, seven days-a-week, using a customized weather service, Ontario Ministry of Transportation highway reports, and data generated from local remote weather stations.